 Be sure to scrape down the side of the bowl to be sure to incorporate all of the powdered sugar and the consistency is even throughout.

-Things to keep in mind when making buttercream:
+Things to keep in mind when making the best buttercream frosting:

 - You will want to be sure not to skip sifting your powdered sugar.
 When you do not sift the sugar, you can end up with large clumps in the frosting.
 This then can clog your piping bag or doesn’t create a smooth texture when you frost your cakes.